microsoft/pxt-arcade/docs/hardware/dbg.md

 With either of the cables, you may want to add a momentary switch connecting RESET (pin 5) with GND (pin 3).

+You can also use 6 pin (or 8 pin) IDC connector, instead of 10 pin one, if you happen to have it.

 ### Pogo-connector

 It's also possible to create a connector with pogo pins for quick programming of a number of devices